Klortho/jatsdoc/Implementation.md

 │       │   ├── arrow.png
 │       │   └── ... various images and icons
 │       ├── javascripts
-│       │   ├── bundle.js.coffee - master file that "requires" all of the others,
+│       │   ├── jatsdoc.js.coffee - master file that "requires" all of the others,
 │       │   │     including library files that aren't in this directory │       │   ├── categories.js.coffee
 │       │   └── ... other coffeescript sources
 │       └── stylesheets
-│           ├── bundle.css.sass - master file that "requires" all of the others,
+│           ├── jatsdoc.css.sass - master file that "requires" all of the others,
 │           │     including the library file reset.css
 │           ├── categories.css.sass
 │           └── ... other sass sources